What does a forensic musicologist do?

 • Production Techniques and Technology

-• Familiarity with Copyright Law and its History, though you needn’t be an attorney.
+• Familiarity with Copyright Law and its History

 • An ability and desire to teach, so you can effectively share your findings with non-expert clients, juries, and judges.